Frequently Asked Questions (FAQ)

 Q17: What is the required percentage/cut off marks in class XII or equivalent for getting admission to IISERs?

 The candidates’ Class (10+2) marks should be within the cut-off of various boards (generally, top 20 percentile).
 When the cut off for boards are unavailable, cut-off scores of CBSE board will be applicable.
 Additionally, for admission to engineering program through JEE-Advanced channel, candidates with a minimum of 75% marks for GEN/PWD/OBC-NCL and 65% marks for SC/ST/PWD in class XII or equivalent exam is required.
-The previous year’s cut-off marks is given at the link for reference.
-The link for 2020 will be updated when available.
+Click here for 2020 admission cut-off marks.

 Q18: Is there an application fee?